Agricultural Literacy Curriculum Matrix

 - What people were needed to make the new coat?
 Can you name them and the goods or services they provided?

 - How long did it take for all the items to be collected before the coat could be made?

 - Discuss with the students what the word barter means.
 Bartering is the direct trading of goods, services, and resources without using money.
 Remind the students that they barter for items all the time—think of candy on Halloween or trading movies and music with friends.
 Bartering can be a way of getting what we want, but it can also be inefficient.
 A successful barter occurs when both parties receive what they want.
 However, an exact match of wants does not always happen in a bartering situation.
 Bartering is complicated when the value of the goods, services, or resources being traded does not match.
 Establishing a measurement of value is the difficult part when it comes to a successful barter.

-- Divide students into groups of five.
-Give each student one Have Card and one Want Card.
+- Divide students into groups of five and provide each group with a set of Have/Want Cards.
+Have the groups pass out one Have Card and one Want Card to every member in their group.
 Ask the students to barter with the others in their group to see if they can accomplish a successful trade.

 Activity 2: Seasons/Weather/Change Over Time

-- Go over the Seasons Book Map with the students, reviewing the order of events in the story and discussing how each element may have been affected by the seasons.
-Students can fill out the blank Seasons Book Map as they follow along with the story or during the review.
+- Review the order of events in the story and have the students fill out the Seasons Book Map with the students.

 Activity 3: Wool Production/Processing

 - Read the book, A New Coat for Anna, and discuss the steps that were necessary to produce Anna’s new coat.

 - Use a T-chart (see Materials) to discuss how the process of making Anna’s new coat compares to the process and time involved in producing a new coat today.
 On one side of the T-chart, write Long Ago, and on the other side write Today.